mvitor/AnsibleAzure-Shared-Access-Signature/ansible/README.md

 ```
 Authorization="SharedKey <storage account name>:<signature>"
 ```
-The SAS (<signature>) is a unique hash-based key which is created for EVERY REST Api execution.
+The SAS (<signature>) is a unique hash-based key which is created for EVERY REST Api URI you access.
 Which means we need a key created on the fly during each execution.

 ## REST API Headers